circleci/circleci-docs/jekyll/_cci2/orb-intro.md

 ### Private orbs

-**Note:** Private orbs are currently only available if you are on the https://circleci.com/pricing[Scale Plan].
+**Note:** Private orbs are currently only available if you are on the [Scale Plan](https://circleci.com/pricing).
 Please reach out to your sales representative for information on how to sign up for the Scale Plan.

 Using a private orb enables you to author an orb while ensuring the following: